 PBL provides students with the foundation for self directed, life long learning necessary for a practicing professional.
 The curriculum incorporates fieldwork and community-based practice opportunities where students actively use clinical reasoning in the design of assessment, intervention and follow up strategies based on evidence, leadership, supervision and management, research and entrepreneurship.
 Students are provided with a strong educational background to address the physical, cognitive, emotional, social and spiritual needs of their clients in order to design occupation based interventions which enable clients to participate optimally in their own living environments of work, school, play, home, society and community.

 Class Size and Structure

-The maximum class size is 50.
-In lab the typical student to teacher ratio is 18 to 1 and all PBL tutorials are in a small group format, typically with 6-8 students per facilitator.
+The maximum class size is 55.
+Faculty/student ratios are determined by teaching/learning strategies.
+Typical faculty/student ratios in laboratories are 15-18 to one with additional faculty during more intensive labs.
+PBL tutorials are in a small group format, typically with 6-8 students per facilitator.
 The faculty for this program is highly involved with the students and gets to know them well as individuals and future colleagues.

 - Wilcock, A. & Hocking, C. (2014) Occupational Perspective of Health, Third Edition.
 Thorofare, NJ: Slack

 - Wilcock, A. (1999) Reflections on Doing, being, and becoming.
 Australian Occupational Therapy Journal, 46, 1-11.